 I’ll admit it – I get plenty bored on weekends.
 Though we often spend our weekends in Canmore, we still end up doing the same old.
 Then I got tipped off about the new Mystery Town Tours.
 It’s an active, phone-driven experience that leads groups on an adventure through town.
 But there’s a twist!
 It takes elements from scavenger hunts, the Amazing Race, plus those locked escape rooms.
 You get to investigate and explore Canmore as you never have before.

-After hearing about the tour, I went to their website and signed up online.
+After hearing about Mystery Town Tours, I went to their website and signed up for our Canmore tour online.
 It suggested I download their app, which I did.
 Fortunately, you have the choice of using your app or going by text.
 We went with text.

 Using your phone as your guide, you’re sent a series of themed riddles.
 Each clue leads you on a short walk to find a hidden word or solve a puzzle, discovering Canmore’s little-known wonders along the way.

 All you need is a group of two or more people, your cellphones and thinking caps.
 Tours are available in different lengths – from 90 minutes to a full afternoon.
 For competitive types there’s the option to race against a leaderboard, which naturally, we took.

 This kind of challenge is ideal for novelty seekers or peeps interested in local history – though (thank god) it’s light on boring old folks history.
 Families are welcome, but you have to be mindful of their interest level.
 Parents tend to get really into it and some kids could lose interest after a few clues.